pwn20wndstuff/Undecimus/README.md

 * <a href="https://youtu.be/TqHYjLHO0zs">https://youtu.be/TqHYjLHO0zs</a>

 ## To Do List
-* Contact [@saurik](https://twitter.com/saurik) to enable the Cydia Store purchases on iOS 11 and remove the empty front page ads in Cydia: Partially done
+* Contact [@saurik](https://twitter.com/saurik) to enable the Cydia Store purchases on iOS 11-12 and remove the empty front page ads in Cydia: Done
 * Completely switch to Cydia Substrate and ditch Substitute: Done
 * Make switching from other jailbreaks without wiping the device possible: Done
 * Fix a kernel panic that's triggered by a kernel data abort which is caused by a UaF bug in jailbreakd: Done